zubinchopra/portaldocs/portal-sdk/templates/portalfx-data-caching.md

 ### EditScopeCache

 The `EditScopeCache` class is less commonly used.
-It loads and manages instances of `EditScope`, which is a change-tracked, editable model for use in Forms, as specified in [portalfx-legacy-editscopes.md](portalfx-legacy-editscopes.md).
+It loads and manages instances of `EditScope`, which is a change-tracked, editable model for use in Forms.